Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.listmounts()

-    Queries a list of all mounts.
+    Returns a list of all mounts.
 By default, this contains just the configured *music_directory*.
 Example::